Phone Number Format: US & International Number Structure Guide (2026)

 | Dallas | 214 | 7 pulses | Major Texas city |

-Originally, codes with 0 as the middle digit went to single-area-code states (e.g., 203 for Connecticut), and codes with 1 went to multi-code states (e.g., 212/518 for New York).
-This rule ended in 1995.
+Originally, area codes with 0 as the middle digit went to states with one area code (e.g., 203 for all of Connecticut), and codes with 1 as the middle digit went to states needing multiple codes (e.g., 212/518 for New York).
+This rule was eliminated in 1995.

 International Phone Number Formats

-The E.164 standard (ITU-T) defines the universal format: +[country code][subscriber number], max 15 digits.
+The E.164 standard (ITU-T) defines the universal format: +[country code][subscriber number], with a maximum of 15 digits.
+Here's how phone numbers are formatted in the most-called countries:

 | Country | Code | Digits | Example (E.164) |